-Collaborator:

-any person, organization or institution with whom/which an ECCC employee undertakes the design, conduct, management, review, communication or use of research and science and, who/which does not receive direct or indirect remuneration.
+Collaborator: any person, organization or institution with whom/which a Fisheries and Oceans Canada employee undertakes the design, conduct, management, review or communication of research, science, or related activities and who/which does not receive direct or indirect remuneration.

-Communication (of science):

-science communication involves any exchange of scientific or research information (including research results and interpretations thereof, methods, protocols, data, and products) in any form, between or among researchers or scientists (science and research producers) and the consumers or users of this information, including the public, other scientists or researchers, other government employees, and clients.
+Communication (of science): science communication involves any exchange of scientific or research information (including research results and interpretations thereof, methods, protocols, data, and products) in any form, between or among researchers or scientists (science and research producers) and the consumers or users of this information, including the public, other scientists or researchers, other government employees, and clients.

-Compelling reasons:

-evidence of sufficient strength to convince the decision-maker that it is likely that the claim for which the evidence is adduced is true.
+Compelling evidence: evidence of sufficient strength to convince the decision maker that it is likely that the claim for which the evidence is adduced is true.

-Deputy Head:

-as defined in section 11(1) of the Financial Administration Act.
+Deputy Head: as defined in section 11(1) of the Financial Administration Act.